sghpjuikit/player/README.md

 #### Widgets

 ##### Playback
 Controls for playback, like seeking.
-Supports chapters.
+Supports song chapters.
 ##### Playlist
 Table or playing songs.
-Of course it is possible to use more of themat once.
+Of course, it is possible to use more of them once.
 Very handy to have a side-playlist sometimes.
 ##### FileInfo
 Shows cover and song metadata.
 Supports cover download (url drag & drop) and rating.
 ##### Tagger